-B. G. KHER (Chairman)
+B. G. KHER (Chairman).

-AMRIT KAUR
+AMRIT KAUR.

-W. H. F. ARMSTRONG
+W. H. F. ARMSTRONG.

-GERTRUDE C. GRIGG
+GERTRUDE C. GRIGG.

 HANSA MEHTA.

-FAZAL MUHAMMAD KHAN
+FAZAL, MUHAMMAD KHAN.

 SYED MAHMUD.

-S. P. MOOKERJEE
+S. P. MOOKERJEE.

-J. E. PARKINSON
+J. E. PARKINSON.

-R. S. SHUKLA
+R. S. SHUKLA.

-ZIA-UD-DIN AHMAD
+ZIA-UD-DIN AHMAD.

-on account of his illness, Dr. Zakir Husain has not been able to sign the Report.
+On account of his illness, Dr. Zakir Husain has not been able to sign the Report.
 He has, however, approved it.

-REPORT OF THE SECOND WARDHA EDUCATION COMMITTEE OF THE CENTRAL ADVISORY BOARD OF EDUCATION, 1939 TOGETHER WITH THE DECISIONS OF THE BOARD THEREON
+REPORT OF THE SECOND WARDHA EDUCATION COMMITTEE OF THE CENTRAL ADVISORY BOARD OF EDUCATOIN 1939 TO-GETHER WITH THE DECISIONS OF THE BOARD THEREON.

-At their meeting held at Simla on May 6th and 7th, 1940, the Central Advisory Board of Education had before them the report of the Committee which they appointed in December, 1938, to consider further issues arising in connection with the system of Basic education such as its relation to other branches of education and the financial problems implicit in its adoption.
+At their meeting field at Simla on May 6th and 7th, 1940, the Central Advisory Board of Education had before them the report of the Committee which they appointed in December 1938, to consider further issues arising in connection with the system of basic education such as its relation to other branches of education and the financial problems implicit in its adoption.